anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 ### Minimum confirmations
-There will be a protocol-specified minimum number of confirmations that events must reach on the Ethereum chain, before validators should vote to include them on Namada.
-Validators should not vote to include events that have not met this required number of confirmations.
-This constant will be changeable via governance.
+There will be a protocol-specified minimum number of confirmations that events must reach on the Ethereum chain, before validators can vote to include them on Namada.
+This minimum number of confirmations will be changeable via governance.

+`TransferToNamada` events may include a custom minimum number of confirmations, that must be at least the protocol-specified minimum number of confirmations.

+Validators must not vote to include events that have not met the required number of confirmations.
 Voting on unconfirmed events is considered a slashable offence.

-In a future version of the Ethereum bridge, we may allow an additional per-event minimum number of confirmations that an event should have to reach before being included in Namada.

 ### Storage
 To make including new events easy, we take the approach of always overwriting